aFrontendDev/blackledge/contributing.md

 - [Issues](#issues-)
 - [Contributors](#contributors)

+## Issues
+If you have a suggestion or a bug fix, please [create an issue](https://github.com/furzeface/blackledge/issues/new) so we can discuss it.

 ## Forking and branching
 Fork the project then create a neew branch to work on using [git flow](http://nvie.com/posts/a-successful-git-branching-model).